shuklaayush/ingonyama-ctf-solutions/README.md

 Our goal is to find the secret key, $k$.

-Initially, I spent a lot of time trying to devise an algebraic attack on the cipher, given its simplicity.
+I spent a lot of time trying to devise an algebraic attack on the cipher, given its simplicity.
 However, I couldn't figure out a way.
 After the CTF was over, I was given the hint that one of the pairs was a slide pair and we had to do a [slide attack](https://en.wikipedia.org/wiki/Slide_attack).
 Below is the implementation of this attack in Sage:

 ```python
 from sage.all import *